asd1355215911/gbone.js/README.md

 # Gbone.js

 __Urban Dictionary definition__ -
-> Found deep within the woman; if broken it will lead to instant death.
+> G-Bone: Found deep within the woman; if broken it will lead to instant death.
 This bone joins the base of the spine to the G-spot and can be dislodged as a result of deep penetration or rough sex.

 _Note: This definition was NOT the inspiration for Gbone.js_